CoreyC315/Cloud-Cafe-Order-Stream/Documentation/phase 2 Azure functionality/readme.md

 .\.venv\Scripts\activate

 Next make sure you add pyodbc and azure-identity to the requirements.txt file to get the nessecary packages for communicating with the SQLdatabase
+Also make sure that you have the correct driver installed.
+You will need "ODBC Driver for SQL Server"

 Next add these values to the to the local.settings.json file